jgam/college-recommend/college/README.md

 problem: currently, I am redirecting to / which is home component.
 However, in doing so, the login check login in app.js doesn't work because i automatically redirect.
 Therefore, I need contextAPI and redux to fix that.

 ### Redux or Context API integration

+- context API. problem is in App.js still, the auth is saved as false even when we change it...